Parabiosis: Natural parabiosis

-The term is also applicable to spontaneously occurring conditions such as in conjoined twins.
+The term is also applicable to genetic chimerism, in which two embryos can merge to form a single individual.

-Obligate parasitic reproduction of Anglerfish of the family Ceratiidae, in which the circulatory systems of the males and females unite completely.
+Obligate parasitic reproduction is observed in Anglerfish of the family Ceratiidae, in which the circulatory systems of the males and females unite completely.
 Without the attachment of males to females, the endocrine functions cannot mature; the individuals fail to develop properly and die young and without reproducing.

+Mutually symbiotic parabiotic reproduction similar to anglerfish can be seen in flatworms of Diplozoidae, where two hermaphroditic individuals fuse together in order to mature.

 Plants growing closely together roots or stems in intimate contact sometimes form natural grafts.
 In parasitic plants such as mistletoe and dodder the haustoria unite the circulatory systems of the host and the parasite so intimately that parasitic twiners such as Cassytha may act as vectors carrying disease organisms from one host plant to another.